 Let James encourage you…

 We ask… In faith.
 Without faith, it is impossible to please God.
-We must first believe that He is, and that He is a rewards those that seek Him (Hebrews 11:6.)
+We must first believe that He is and that He rewards those that seek Him (Hebrews 11:6.)
 This is how those patriarchs of old obtained a good reputation.
-It’s the same for you and I.
+It’s the same for you and me.